-"For even the Son of Man did not come to be served, but to serve, and to give His life a ransom for many" (Mark 10:45).
-Though Jesus, God's Son, came seeking a bride, He came as a servant.
-He showed His disciples this at supper the last night before He was crucified.
-He washed their feet; He did the work of a servant.
-"If I then, your Lord and Teacher, have washed your feet, you also ought to wash one another's feet" (John 13:14).
-Jacob's service showed had driven a hard bargain to purchase Esau's birthright.
+"Do not be deceived, God is not mocked; for whatever a man sows, that he will also reap" (Galatians 6:7).
+Jacob had driven a hard bargain to purchase Esau's birthright.
 Now Laban drives a hard bargain with Jacob in his getting a wife.
 Jacob had deceived his dying father.
 Now Laban deceives Jacob.
 What a bitter thing!
 "Even as I have seen, those who plow iniquity and sow trouble reap the same" (Job 4:8).
 When we plant corn, rice, or wheat, we reap corn, rice, or wheat.
 Likewise when we sow deception, discord, and unkindness, we get deception, discord, and unkindness in return.
 "All who take the sword will perish by the sword" (Matthew 26:52b).
 How much better to sow kindness, truth, and peace!
 "Sow for yourselves righteousness; reap in mercy; break up your fallow ground, for it is time to seek the LORD, till He comes and rains righteousness on you" (Hosea 10:12).
 Yes, God was using these circumstances to break up the unusable, hard ground of Jacob's life.
 What God had started at Bethel He would continue.
 "Being confident of this very thing, that He who has begun a good work in you will complete it until the day of Jesus Christ" (Philippians 1:6).